 Through decades, women have, bit by bit, taking things into their own hands, so from Leo Tolstoy we got to the Candance Bushnell – the author of “Sex and the City”, a book that inspired a TV show and two-part movie that changed the world.
 Between the time when Tolstoy was popular and today, a lot of things has happened.

-The world has drastically changed, that’s why the promiscuous hero from “Sex and the City” Samantha Jons would never come in a situation to throw herself in front of a train wheel like Anna Karenina did.
+The world has drastically changed, girls are brainwashed with new age TV Shows and generation of men that were raised by women are not strong enough to put a stop to it.
+That’s why the promiscuous hero from “Sex and the City” Samantha Jons would never come in a situation to throw herself in front of a train wheel like Anna Karenina did.

 Because this ballsy New York woman is living in a time where boundaries and prejudices are removed faster than her bra, which is exactly what she described to one of her males:”Honey, this is the first time in the history of Manhattan that women have the same amount of money and power as men, plus the luxury to be treated as sexual objects.”